room-15/room-15.github.io/body.md

 4. Don't ping users (@username-ing) unless it's to clarify who you're speaking to or you need to get a specific person's attention.
 Pinging for help is bannable.

 5. Everything kitty-related is allowed.

-6. Your first message must be "I HAVE READ AND UNDERSTAND THE RULES" or you face possible banishment.
+6. Your first message must be "I have read and understood the rules".

-6. Images MUST be safe for work.
+7. Images MUST be safe for work.
 Please don't post unprofessional images.
 Kitties and unicorns: okay.
 A screenshot of your app: sure.
 Twerking: no.

-7. Don't flag messages you find personally offensive (e.g., swear words, blasphemy, and so on).
+8. Don't flag messages you find personally offensive (e.g., swear words, blasphemy, and so on).
 It just annoys the people who have to respond to flags.

-8. Only codeMagic is allowed to buy and drink [ass-Bourbon](http://sourmashmanifesto.com/2012/02/01/review-rebel-yell-bourbon/).
+9. Only codeMagic is allowed to buy and drink [ass-Bourbon](http://sourmashmanifesto.com/2012/02/01/review-rebel-yell-bourbon/).
 Everyone else should [know better](http://chat.stackoverflow.com/transcript/message/19483807#19483807).

 The choice to enforce the rules is at the discretion of each room owner.
 The rules are purposefully difficult to break, we just ask that you not be a dick.
 Cheers, have fun, and be excellent to one another.